 All of the dead were call girls, petite, attractive and White, between the ages of twenty-two to twenty-seven, who had advertised their services on Craig’s List just like Shannon Gilbert.
 But none of them were Shannan Gilbert.
 The girls had all disappeared between 2007 and 2010.

 It wouldn’t be until December that SCPD would finally find the first sign of Shannan.
-Her pocketbook, jeans and shoes were found just about in the driveway of a house on Hatch Way Street.
-A week later and about a quarter of mile from where they found her clothes, less than a hundred feet from Ocean Pkwy, Shannan’s rotted corpse was found face down in the marshes.(67 – 33:29)
+Her pocketbook, jeans, and shoes were found just about in the driveway of a house on Hatch Way Street.
+A week later and about a quarter of a mile from where they found her clothes, less than a hundred feet from Ocean Pkwy, Shannan’s rotting corpse was found face down in the marshes.(67 – 33:29)

 Unlike the other four call girls, two of which were dead longer than Shannan, the Suffolk County coroner was unable to determine a cause of death for Shannan.
 Case closed for SCPD.
 Former Suffolk County Chief of Detectives Dominick Varrone says Shannan died of “fatigue and exhaustion” after becoming lost in the marsh grass a hundred feet from the well lit and heavily-trafficked Ocean Pkwy.